23233/SnippingToolOcrSharp/README.md

 Please refer to https://github.com/b1tg/win11-oneocr by b1tg for the original C++ code.

 ## Sample
 SimpleOneOcr is an explanation of how to use it.
+You can input an image file or a directory containing image files.

 ```
 Usage: [arguments...] [options...] [-h|--help] [--version]